GLASS20/MujinaBaseV2/README.md

 ## What happens on inject

-# How do I add a new version ?
+# How do I adapt the project to work with another minecraft version ?
 I've tried my best to explain what this project does in the previous sections, make sure to read them carefully, as well as check out the external references.

 Some hints about what you might need to modify: